Roads are designated as scenic byways because of their unique, intrinsic qualities. … [to] invite the public to visit, experience, and appreciate…

 Scenic Road designations include American Byways, Virginia Scenic Byways, National Forest Scenic Byways and American Automobile Association recognition.

-The process for designation as defined in the 2007 Virginia Outdoors Plan and on the VDOT website involves the municipalities, the citizens and the state who cooperatively determine if a road section of a minimum of 10 miles warrants designation for its aesthetic, cultural, historical, natural or recreational significance.
+The process for designation as defined in the Virginia Outdoors Plan, page 8.24, and on the VDOT website involves the municipalities, the citizens and the state who cooperatively determine if a road section of a minimum of 10 miles warrants designation for its aesthetic, cultural, historical, natural or recreational significance.
 Each Planning district identifies roads for consideration in each Virginia Outdoors Plan; see Region 7 as an example.

 For more information on Virginia's Byways program, its benefits and background, click on one of the following links: